vboyev-MSFT/defender-docs/defender-for-iot/mde-deployment-guide.md

 - Requirement: An MDE agent must be running on the LAN or subnet to be monitored.

-- Network traffic type required: the MDE agent needs to receive unicast traffic between<!-- from ...  to the --> the discovered OT devices and the device with the agent.<!-- Theo - what does this mean? -->
+- Network traffic type required: the MDE agent needs to pass unicast traffic between the discovered OT devices and the agent/ sensor.<!--?-->

 :::image type="content" source="media/mde-agent-deployment-guide/mde-agent-deployment-guide-1.png" alt-text="A diagram showing the passive monitoring of a subnet." lightbox="media/mde-agent-deployment-guide/mde-agent-deployment-guide-1.png":::